mtgingrass/mtgingrass.github.io/_posts/2018-04-04-udacity-sdc-nanodegree.md

 date:   2018-04-06 17:04:00
 categories: self, story
 ---
 Let's start from the beginning.
 I grew up with my brother and sister.
-I'm the youngest of 13, on the right...
+I'm the youngest of 13 children my parents raised.
+I am the one on the right...

 ![sibling photo](/images/siblings.jpg)

 Ok, not that far back.
+Let's jump ahead.

 I was 17 years old and enjoying my Advanced Placement C++ course in high-school.
 I was a junior, in good shape, and a good kid.
-I spent a lot of hours late at night messing with every setting on my PC and playing in the AOL chat rooms(I just aged myself here).
-Now to the point.
-I dropped out of school.
+I spent so many hours late at night messing with every setting on my PC and playing in the AOL chat rooms (I just aged myself here).
+I dabbled with Basic programming and really wanted to understand this Borland C++ book I had - I couldn't.
+Now to the main point.
+I dropped out of high-school.

-For whatever reason, I dropped out of school and worked full time at McDonalds instead.
-This job satisfaction at $6.50 per hour just wasn't cutting it so I applied for a community college instead.
+For whatever reason, I dropped out of school at age 17 and worked full time at McDonalds instead.
+This job satisfaction at $5.80 per hour just wasn't cutting it so I applied for a community college instead.
 I took all of the required tests (because I was a drop out, I had to).
-I was lucky and tested right into Calculus and Comp 1.
+I was lucky (skilled) and tested right into Calculus and Comp 1.
 I felt like I was on track with my former classmates still.
 I finished year one of my Computer Science Associates degree.
-Then I decided skateboarding was more fun than school so I didn't go back.
+Then I decided skateboarding was more fun than school so I didn't go back, Oops.

 After a couple of years of bouncing from job to job I decided it was time to grow up a bit.
 I joined the Air Force as an Electronics Technician.
 I honestly didn't even know the Air Force wore fatigues at all.
 I thought they wore 'blues' all the time.
 I didn't know ANYTHING about the military when I joined except for the fact that you were supposedly not allowed to quit.
 That's what I needed, a forced job!